anna-kay/SLAM-Extended-Kalman-Filter-Particle-Filter/README.md

 control1.csv & control2.csv contain the speed measurements, u and θ

 radar1.csv & radar2.csv contain the noisy measurement of the obstacles from the vehicle, d1, φ1, d2, φ2

+**Sampling:** A sampling rate of 10Hz is assumed for both datasets.

+**Noise of measuring device:** A mean value of 0 and a standard deviation of 0.3 radians (angle) and 0.5 meters (distance) are assumed.

 ## Project Structure
 ```